xyonix/ai21-py/README.md

 the defaults, since the user-specified values via the _**kwargs_ parameter overwrites the corresponding default values.

+In the following sections, a description of the model parameters is given for each API.
+Note that this package supports both the PEP8 `snake_case` parameter naming convention and the `camelCase` convention that the AI21 APIs use.
+When passing in your model parameters, you can use either version but to adhere to PEP8 standard in the functions defined herein, we use the `snake_case` standard.

 # api = 'complete'

 `prompt`: the lead-in to the completion.
 This is where few-shot learning can be done to provide a few examples of type oc completion you are seeking.

-`num_results`: the number of completions to return
+`num_results|numResults`: the number of completions to return

-`max_tokens`: The maximum number of tokens to generate.
+`max_tokens|maxTokens`: The maximum number of tokens to generate.
 J1 models have a capacity of 2048 tokens in total, including both the prompt and the generated completion.
 This corresponds to 2300-2500 English words on average.

 `temperature`: Controls sampling randomness.
 Increasing the temperature tends to result in more varied and